csparpa/csparpa.github.io/content/writing-a-good-cv-in-the-software-development-industry.md

 #### Raw structure

 1. **Headline**.
-All of your names and surnames, and a short tagline saying what your profession is (or what profession you desire to do in your life).
+All of your names and surnames, and a short [optional] tagline saying what your profession is (or what profession you desire to do in your life).
+I especially like to use eye-catching sentences for the tagline, as they create expectations/curiosity in readers.
 Any photos?
-The decision depends on you: if you choose to attach one, be it professionally-looking!
+The decision depends on you: if you choose to attach one, make sure you look professional!
 2. **Contact points**.
-Make sure you include at least your e-mail address and mobile number, then you can add your address and a few optional links: eg, to your Linkedin account (which should only complement - not replace - your full CV under any circumstance!), to your personal website, etc. I suggest to avoid putting your social network references, unless your employer specifically asks for them.
+Make sure you include at least your e-mail address and mobile number, then you can add your address and a few optional links: eg, to your Linkedin account (which should only complement - never replace - your full CV!), to your personal website, etc. I suggest to avoid putting your social network references, unless your employer specifically asks for them.
 3. **Personal profile** [optional].
 This seems to be a very opinionated section: in my experience, this part is widely used in the UK and almost always neglected in Italy.
 It's a concise and brilliant introduction to yourself, where you especially focus on your soft skills: think of it as a "speed-date" description of yourself as a professional.
 Provided you keep it brief, it can give a good reminder of your good parts (skills and potential), but the risk is to overlap the concepts you explain in the cover letter.
 So you might consider to avoid putting this when you have the chance to send a cover letter along with your CV.
 4. **Skills**.
 The most fundamental part in your CV, believe it or not.
+Put here _all the skills that match the ones required by the job spec_ you're addressing.
 Please note that _you must be ready to prove that you own each of the skills you list here_!
 So don't exagerate.
 Advice: don't list everything you can do/use (leave out the skills that are not pertaining to the job spec or the company's business) and leave out the "obvious" things for a computer literate - like using Skype or the ability to browse the Internet...
 Also, this section is a good place where to talk about your soft and organisational skills, but consider to move your soft skills to the "Personal profile" section or to the cover letter.
 As one could have multiple cross-concerning skills, it's a good practice to catalogue them into subsections.
 Of course many more could be added to the template (eg: mobile computing, operating systems, embedded systems, etc...).
 I recommend to put at least the following categories:

     - _Programming languages_